salilPharmEasy/buy-backery-products/README.md

 ```

 ## Build with
-This section should list any major frameworks that you built your project using.
+This section should list any major npm packages that you built your project using.
 - [React.js]
 - [node-sass]
-- [react-router] (Context Api)
+- [react-router] (Context)

 ## Installation